vnguyendon/gw-config-apis/bot/sequences/README.md

               }
           ]

-## Display a message card
+## Displaying a message card

 A message card is made of a text + an image.

-The Action used to show a message card is "ShowCard" To display a message card, you also need to specify the source of the message.
+The Action used to show a message card is "ShowCard"

+To display a message card, you need to specify the source of the message.
 One way of doing that is to specify a message "Intention" : this is a message categorie such as "GoodMorning", "ThankYou", "Positive thoughts".
 We could also specify a message Area, which is a group of Intentions.

-Here is an example of two choices of cards:
+This is how we offer useres to choose betweeen the Intention "Poems" (it's Intention Id is "43B296") and the Intention "Positive thougts" (it's Intention Id is "67CC40")

        Commands:
          [